 The table below shows the percentage of people who are lesbian, gay, bisexual or transgender who are in the top 5% of earners in the Council during each of the last three years.
-The significant increases are likely due to improved data collection.
+The significant increase from 2021 to 2022 is likely to be due to improved data collection.
+The decrease from 2022 to 2023 could be due to staff turnover.
 The percentages in all three years are higher than the percentages for the whole workforce suggesting that there is no barrier for this group in achieving executive and managerial roles.

-January 2020 January 2021 January 2022 Percentage of the top 5% of earners who are lesbian, gay, bisexual or transgender 0.9% 2.4% 3.3%
+Percentage of the top 5% of earners who are lesbian, gay, bisexual or transgender